KoenCa/pomodoro/README.md

 - Being able to set the amount of time for focus and breaks.
   - This could be stored in browser storage like [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+- Log completed focus and break periods and also store it in browser storage.
+- Make it a PWA so that users can install it and use it without internet connection.